SQM (Smart Queue Management)

 - Check the Enable box

-- Set the Interface name to your internet (WAN) link.
-Interfaces are listed in the dropdown, or check Network → Interfaces to find the WAN port.
+- Set the Interface to your internet (WAN) link in the dropdown.
+Check Network → Interfaces if you need to determine your WAN port.

 - Set the Download and Upload speeds to 90% of what you measured in Preparation